nejyeah/DeepPicker-python/README.md

     python train.py --train_type 1 --train_inputDir '/media/bioserver1/Data/paper_test/trpv1/train' --particle_size 180 --mrc_number 100 --particle_number 10000 --coordinate_symbol '_manual_checked' --model_save_dir '../trained_model' --model_save_file 'model_demo_type1'

-After finished, the trained model will be saved in **'../trained_model/model_demo_type1'**.
+After finished, the trained model will be saved in file **'../trained_model/model_demo_type1'**.

 ### 3.2 Train Type2
-Before training a model based on different molecules, you should extract the positive samples and negative samples from different molecule into binary files through script `extractData.py`.
+Before training a model based on different molecules, the positive samples and negative samples from different molecules should be extracted through script `extractData.py` at first.
 #### 3.2.1 extract particles into numpy binary file
-Options for extracting the positive and negative samples into a file:
+Options for extracting the positive and negative samples into a binary file:

-    --inputDir, string, specify the directory of micrograph files --particle_size, int, the size of the particle --mrc_number, int, the default value is -1, so all particles in the micrographs with coordinate file will be extracted.
+    --inputDir, string, specify the directory of micrograph files --particle_size, int, the size of the particle --mrc_number, int, the default value is -1, so all the micrographs with coordinate files will be extracted.
     --coordinate_symbol, string, the symbol of the coordinate file, like '_manualpick'.
-The coordinate files should be in the same directory as micrographs.
+The coordinate files should be in the same directory as the micrographs.
     --save_dir, string, specify the diretory to save the extracted samples.
     --save_file, string, specify the file to save the extracted samples, e.g., 'trpv1.pickle'